rickhallett/oceanheart.ai/single-file-agents/README.md

 ## Shout Outs + Resources for you
 - [uv](https://github.com/astral/uv) - The engineers creating uv are built different.
 Thank you for fixing the python ecosystem.
 - [Simon Willison](https://simonwillison.net) - Simon introduced me to the fact that you can [use uv to run single file python scripts](https://simonwillison.net/2024/Aug/20/uv-unified-python-packaging/) with dependencies.
 Massive thanks for all your work.
 He runs one of the most valuable blogs for engineers in the world.
-- [Building Effective Agents](https://www.anthropic.com/research/building-effective-agents) - A proper breakdown of how to build useful units of value built on top of GenAI.
+- [building effective agents](https://www.anthropic.com/research/building-effective-agents) - A proper breakdown of how to build useful units of value built on top of GenAI.
 - [Part Time Larry](https://youtu.be/zm0Vo6Di3V8?si=oBetAgc5ifhBmK03) - Larry has a great breakdown on the new Python GenAI library and delivers great hands on, actionable GenAI x Finance information.
 - [Aider](https://aider.chat/) - AI Coding done right.
 Maximum control over your AI Coding Experience.
 Enough said.